pan-de-salita/quiz/README.md

 # quiz
-a quiz created in js
+a quiz you go through in the console.